 If you’ve sought out documentary photo sessions for families, couples, or other, you have likely been hit with an insecurity from your potential clients.
 Do these sound familiar?

-This is some good stuff…. you should pin it real quick for easy reference:
+This is some good stuff…. pin it real quick for easy reference:

 Rule of 7